 If you want to explore the temples of Chiang Rai at your own pace, the cheapest and most convenient way is to hire a scooter.
 There are many places to hire scooters at a cost of around 250 baht per day, we picked one up from a restaurant not far from our homestay which hired new and well looked after scooters.

 You do not need an International Driving Licence in Thailand provided your licence displays a photograph and is in English.
-We are from the UK so our licence complies but if you are unsure, check this website for regulations.
+We are from the UK so our licence complies but if you are unsure, check the driving in Thailand website for regulations.

 Have you been to any of the temples in Chiang Rai?
 If so, which ones did you visit and what were your thoughts?
 Maybe you are thinking of going now - let us know in the comments section below.